Markland, Waldvogel, Adderley and Geyen become Minnesota's first-ever 4x400m to compete at the NCAA championships

-Then-director of athletics Joel Maturi announced on October 19, 2011 that Bingle had signed a multi-year contract to be the director of women's track and field and cross country after guiding the Gophers to three Big Ten Indoor titles, a Big Ten Outdoor title and supporting two Big Ten cross country titles.
-Bingle, who has served as the Gophers' head women's track and field coach since the spring of 2007, began overseeing both programs immediately.
+In October 2011, the University of Minnesota announced that Bingle had been named director of women's track & field and cross country after guiding the Gophers to three Big Ten Indoor Track & Field titles and a Big Ten Outdoor Track & Field title along with supporting two Big Ten cross country titles.
+He also helped guide the Gophers to a Big Ten Outdoor Track & Field title as an assistant under former head coach Gary Wilson.
+Bingle, who has served as the Gophers' women's track & field head coach since spring 2007, oversees both the cross country and track & field programs.

 "We feel this is the right time to make this next transition as a program," Wilson said.
-"While I will still retain head coaching responsibilities for cross country, Matt will oversee the entire program.
+"Matt will oversee the entire program.
 Cross country and track at the college level are so intertwined that it only makes sense to have a director that can maintain the success of both programs far in to the future, while keeping his main coaching focus with the sprints, hurdles, jumps group."

 The 2006 season contained several memorable performances under Bingle's direction.
 Minnesota crowned multiple All-Americans and Big Ten champions and the program celebrated its first national champion, Heather Dorniden, in the indoor 800 meters.
 In addition to Dorniden's prolific rookie season, sophomore Liz Roehrig collected All-America accolades and won Big Ten titles in both the pentathlon indoor and heptathlon outdoor.
 Christin Kingsley also earned her first trip to the national meet in the long jump.

-The 2005 season was a momentum builder for the women's track and field program, as Roehrig burst onto the collegiate scene by winning the Big Ten pentathlon title, earning Big Ten Indoor Freshman of the Year honors and competing in the NCAA Outdoor Championships.
+The 2005 season was a momentum builder for the women's track & field program, as Roehrig burst onto the collegiate scene by winning the Big Ten pentathlon title, earning Big Ten Indoor Freshman of the Year honors and competing in the NCAA Outdoor Championships.
 Bingle also coached junior Mollie Hupp to the indoor 600-meter dash Big Ten crown and senior Melissa Steele to the Big Ten outdoor title in the 400-meter hurdles.

 In 2004, Bingle coached then-freshman Jacenta Spandl to runner-up finishes in the Big Ten pentathlon and heptathlon.
-Spandl scored 5,000 heptathlon points to qualify for the NCAA Championships and placed third among the school's all-time best heptathletes.
+Spandl scored 5,000 heptathlon points to qualify for the NCAA championships and placed third among the school's all-time best heptathletes.

 Bingle also helped guide Shani Marks to All-America and NCAA runner-up honors in the indoor and outdoor triple jump in 2003.
 Marks later took fourth at the 2004 Olympic Trials, just missing a spot on the national team, before winning the USATF national title in 2006.
 Under Bingle's tutelage, the Gopher 4x400-meter relay team captured the 2003 Big Ten indoor title.
 The relay title was the first conference relay crown in Minnesota track history.

-Before arriving at Minnesota, Bingle spent five years (1997-2002) at Eastern Michigan as an assistant coach of both the Eagles' women's cross country and track and field teams.
+Before arriving at Minnesota, Bingle spent five years (1997-2002) at Eastern Michigan as an assistant coach of both the Eagles' women's cross country and track & field teams.
 He was the head recruiting coordinator for both programs and oversaw meet management.
-During his tenure at Eastern Michigan, the Eagles captured the 2000 Mid-American Conference Indoor Track and Field title, while also finishing as the conference runner-up four times.
+During his tenure at Eastern Michigan, the Eagles captured the 2000 Mid-American Conference Indoor Track & Field title, while also finishing as the conference runner-up four times.
 He coached 16 athletes to conference crowns and had 83 athletes earn all-conference acclaim.

 Bingle entered the coaching ranks at Northern Arizona where he served as a graduate assistant coach for Lumberjacks' men's and women's cross country and track teams from 1995-97.
 During Bingle's first year at NAU, the men's cross country team finished as the runner-up at the 1995 NCAA Men's Cross Country Championships.
 He helped coach 13 Northern Arizona athletes to All-America honors and helped the NAU track programs capture three Big Sky Conference titles.
 Bingle earned a master's degree in educational leadership from Northern Arizona in 1997.

 Bingle began his collegiate track career as a walk-on decathlete at Ball State.
 He eventually earned a scholarship and was a two-time All-Mid-American Conference hurdler during his career.
 Bingle was named team captain and was also selected as the team's most valuable runner.
 He graduated from Ball State in 1995.
-Bingle owns a USATF Level II Certification and served as the assistant technical manager of the NCAA Indoor Track and Field Championships from 1995-97.
-He is also a veteran of several cross country and track and field camps and clinics, including currently serving as the director of the Minnesota Track/Cross Country Camps.
+Bingle owns a USATF Level II Certification and served as the assistant technical manager of the NCAA Indoor Track & Field Championships from 1995-97.
+He is also a veteran of several cross country and track & field camps and clinics, including currently serving as the director of the Minnesota Track/Cross Country Camps.